Australia risks organic export growth as it struggles to coexist with GMO

 GMO crops accounted for about 15-20 percent of Australia’s 3.2 million tonne canola crop in 2012/13, according to the Australian Oilseeds Federation (AOF), and the proportion has been growing.

-Australia is the world’s second-largest exporter of canola, with approximately 50 percent of its sales to the European Union, but it profits from being largely non-genetically modified, unlike market leader Canada, said Nick Goodard, Executive Director, AOF.
+Australia is the world’s second largest exporter of canola, with approximately 50 percent of its sales to the European Union, but it profits from being largely non-genetically modified, unlike market leader Canada, says Nick Goodard, Executive Director, AOF.

+“While the EU standard is 0.9 percent, the market effectively demands our canola to be completely free of any trace GM,” said Goodard.

 Should Australia keep its organic standard, it risks having to decertify farmers and increasing the oversight impositions on growers, deterring farmers from producing organic produce.